The Clans of Ireland, Ltd. Logo

 Shalane Flanagan

 Shalane Flanagan is one of the top women runners in the United States.
-She currently (2008) holds the American record times in the 3000, 5000, and 10000 meter distances.
+On November 5, 2017, Shalane Flanagan became the first American woman for 40 years to win the New York Marathon.
+She holds the American record times in the 3000, 5000, and 10000 meter distances.
 She won the bronze medal in the 2008 Olympics in the 10,000 m.
+And in 2010, she turned in the highest place finish by an American woman at the ING New York City Marathon in 20 years, placing second in 2:28:40 and winning the 2010 USA Women's Marathon Championship.
 Her father, Steve Flanagan, is also a U.S. World Cross Country Champion participant and marathon runner.
 (Born in Boulder, Colorado, U.S. of A, July 8, 1981 - Married Steven Ashley Edwards.)

 Sinéad (Flanagan) de Valera